prateekbhagdev/dotcom_netli/README.md

 A three-column site with the universal top navigation.
 Clean & minimal :smile:.
 Usage: Hosting of personal site, blog, portfolio on Netlify, GitHub or self-hosting on own server.

-## Why Doks?
+## Facets

-Nine main reasons why you should use Doks:
+Main reasons why this is great:

 1. __Security aware__.
 Get A+ scores on [Mozilla Observatory](https://observatory.mozilla.org/analyze/doks.netlify.app) out of the box.
 Easily change the default Security Headers to suit your needs.